What Is Rotavirus?

 Symptoms usually begin about two days after contact with the virus.
 Symptoms may include:

 Rotavirus rarely causes death in developed countries.
-It can be fatal in many undeveloped countries.

 What Is the Rotavirus Vaccine?